xdrip/xdrip_docs/docs/install/carelinkfollow.md

 </br>

-Select your country, eventually a patient name (optinal) and click Login to perform login in a browser.
+Select your country, eventually a patient name (optional) and click Login to perform login in a browser.
+*Note: set patient username if using a care partner account with multiple patients.*

 <img src="../images/M-S-HDS-CF1.png" style="zoom:71%;" />